10-11 September 2020

 - managers who are looking for ways of improving their own leadership and team facilitation practices

-- learning and development managers, and senior executives, who are attracted to the thought of adopting more effective learning and development practices thaat also bring about organisational improvement and leadership development
+- learning and development managers, and senior executives, who are attracted to the thought of adopting more effective learning and development practices that also bring about organisational improvement and enhance leadership development

 - community development practitioners interested in processes that can achieve high community engagement in practical programs for community change and capacity building

-- educators striving to develop both skills and understanding for their learners and looking for more effective group-based approaches in their classrooms.
+- educators striving to develop both skills and understanding for their learners and looking for more effective and more relevant group-based approaches in their classrooms.

 When is it?

 9 a.m. to 4:30 p.m.
 Thursday 10 September (registration and coffee from 8:30 a.m.) and 9 a.m. to about 4:00 p.m.
 Friday 11 September 2020.

 Workshop content will be developed partly in consultation with participants.
-It is likely to include skills, concepts, processes and techniques fordesigning the program to develop leadership and resilience and to initiate the associated cultural change
+It is likely to include skills, concepts, processes and techniques fordesigning a program to develop leadership and resilience and to initiate the associated cultural change

-creating the learning infrastructure -- setting up the action learning program, determining roles, and recruiting participants, mentors, sponsors and facilitators
+creating an action learning infrastructure -- setting up the action learning program, determining roles, and recruiting participants, mentors, sponsors and facilitators

 negotiating mutually-beneficial projects with participants